mvolkmann/redux-easy/README.md

 reduxSetup({component: <App />, initialState});
 ```

+If you need to implement reducers, and you probably don't,
-Create `reducers.js` containing something like the following:
+create `reducers.js` containing something like the following:

 ```js
 import {addReducer} from 'redux-easy';